lh-throwaway/integrated/README.md

 ## more integrated

-Useful info about this project
+Useful info about this project.

+More useful info.